 Sometimes, the bolts holding the toilet down become rusty, and the nuts won’t come off easily.
 In that case, you might have to use a hacksaw or reciprocating saw to remove the existing bolts and replace them with new ones.

 Find a Plumber to Help with Toilet Flange Leaks

 Toilet leaks aren’t something to mess around with—it’s better to act now than deal with the unpleasant and costly consequences later.
 A leaking toilet can cause damage to your home and may even lead to health and safety issues due to bacteria-laden water and sewer gases entering your home.
 Luckily, your neighborhood Mr. Rooter Plumbing is always here to help when you need us.
-Give us a call any time at (855) 982-2028, or request a job estimate online.
+Give us a call any time or request a job estimate online.